 Try A New Exercise Routine

 If one of your goals for the year was to get in shape, you might have found yourself getting bored with that gym membership.
 Exercise doesn’t always have to mean running on a treadmill though, especially if that gets to be more of a chore than it’s worth.
 See if you can work exercise into free time or relaxation with a new sport, like tennis.
 Playing tennis for fun can burn around 169 calories in 30 minutes for a woman, and 208 calories in 30 minutes for an average man.
+Or, if you are more of an adrenaline junkie, you can read more about some more extreme outdoor sports like Tough Murder running or Water Zorbing!
+Not only are these great exercises but they are fun to do with your friends and family.

 Short on time for regular exercise?
 See what active swaps you can make in your existing daily routine.
 A 2017 study found that biking to work burns as much fat as spending 40 minutes at the gym five days a week.
 Switching to biking or walking will keep you active without you having to find extra time in your busy schedule to work out.